abinit/abinit/doc/tutorial/eph_intro.md

     present due to numerical inaccuracies) is reasonable.
     By the same token, make sure that no vibrational instabilty is present before embarking on big EPH calculations.
-    If the spectrum present instabilities around $\Gamma$ due to a Fourier interpolation done with coarse $\qq$-sampling, you may try to use [[rifcsph]].
+    If the spectrum presents instabilities around $\Gamma$ due to a Fourier interpolation done with coarse $\qq$-sampling, you may try to use [[rifcsph]].

 ### Variables for phonon DOS